dmfay/massive-js/docs/persistence.md

 ```

 Deep insert is _only_ supported when inserting single records.
 Attempting to deep insert an array of records will raise an exception.

-If your object is going to store a property as json in postgres, you will want to ignore deep insert functions, otherwise it will look for junction tables that match the nested object.
-To do this use the option ` { deepInsert: false }` with the insert.

 #### Options